CULTIVATING TOXICITY

 Reflections on our food system and horticultural history from Co-Founder and Chief Impact Officer, Anastasia Cole Plakias.

 Earlier this spring, Brooklyn Grange sold a valuable account a couple flats of seedlings that we thought were tomatillos.
 Wednesday, we got an email from a customer who purchased one of those seedlings, and instead of the husk fruit they expected, found it growing clusters of dusty-looking round, black berries.
-I recognized it–I’ll pull my phone out to ID anything resembling food in the wild to find out whether I can eat it–but I wanted to be sure I was recalling it correctly.
-So, I pulled up the photo our customer had sent in my app, and there it was, next to a big red triangular hazard symbol: Black Nightshade.
+I recognized it right away as something I’d looked up in the past–I’ll pull my phone out to ID anything resembling food in the wild to find out whether I can eat it–but I wanted to be sure I was recalling it correctly.
+So, I uploaded the photo our customer had sent into my app, and there it was, next to a big red triangular hazard symbol: Black Nightshade.
 Here’s what it said:

 “Black nightshade (Solanum nigrum) is a highly toxic plant and caution should be exercised around this plant.
 It’s said that black nightshade fruits can technically be consumed if they are fully ripe and properly cooked and prepared.
 Generally though, due to the danger they present, no one would ever want to try and eat this plant.”

-Yikes, I thought!
-I better tell this customer to eradicate it, stat!
-Which is exactly what I did, with due apologies and a farmstand voucher to make up for it.
+And so, with due apologies and a farmstand voucher to make up for it, I advised the customer to uproot the offending seedling.
 Then I moved on with my day.

 Innocent, growing tomatillos.
 (Photo Courtesy of Charles Wollertz)